Money Management for Veterans and Active Duties

 Your Medical Benefits

 As a veteran, you are eligible for VA healthcare, but you need to generally register in order to take part.
-The VA’s Medical Benefits Package consists of a wide array of services, from basic preventive care to specialized care, surgery, mental health services, and prescription drugs.
+The VA’s Medical Benefits Package includes a wide array of services, from basic preventive care to specialized care, surgery, mental health services, and prescription drugs.
 This coverage is free if you meet the income requirements, although there can be copayments for certain services and medications.

 Your Loan Benefits